QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 >>> nsg.open()
 >>> nsg.get_sample()

-This will return a single value of the simulated NoiseSineGenerator device.
+Now we get returned a single value of the simulated NoiseSineGenerator device.

 We can make a very basic graph of *nsg* samples as follows: